greyblake/greyblake.github.com/source/_posts/2012-08-10-unexpected-ruby-behaviour.markdown

-## Methods don't return value from ensure statement
+## Methods do not return value from ensure statement

 Usually ruby methods return the value of the last method line unless `return` is called explicitly.
 But how about this?